 In this article, we’ve seen how to use a docker container, that acts as a proxy, to see a conversation Service A makes with Service B, which is deployed in the cloud and accessible via HTTPS.

 The presented solution can be useful for remote debugging.
-Just deploy the proxy container on your ECS/Kubernetes/Marathon/… and you can view the traffic instantly.
+Just deploy the proxy container on your ECS/Kubernetes/Marathon/… and you can see the traffic straightaway.

-If you’re curious how the proxy image is built or nginx configured, go to this github repo (btw. pull requests with improvements are very welcome! :)).
+If you’re curious how the proxy image is built or nginx configured, go to this github repo.

 That would be it!
 Thanks for reading and happy debugging :)!